dcampora/tcsc-gpulab/readme.md

-Heterogeneous Computing - Thematic CERN School of Computing 2021 Spring
+Heterogeneous Computing - Thematic CERN School of Computing
 ============

-Welcome to the Heterogeneous Computing lab session of tCSC 2021 Spring.
+Welcome to the Heterogeneous Computing lab session of the thematic CERN School of Computing.

 Open the jupyter notebook containing the exercises `exercises.ipynb` by clicking on it and follow the instructions there.